 - Guardian management adds complexity

-- Smart contract interaction required for every tx
+- Smart contract interaction required for every transaction

 Tria: MPC Key Sharding